 That advice may seem logical, but I believe it is wrong...and even dangerous.
-By reducing infant crying and boosting a baby’s (and mother’s) sleep, white noise may prevent many of the terrible problems triggered by these two stressors including depression, SIDS and child abuse.
-Bu it only works if it is loud enough!
+By reducing infant crying and boosting a baby’s (and mother’s) sleep, white noise may prevent many of the terrible problems triggered by these 2 stressors including postpartum depression, SIDS and child abuse.
+But it only works if it is loud enough!

 How Loud Should White Noise Be?

 As you can see in the figure below, white noise at 50 dB offers absolutely no benefit for your baby’s sleep.
 Sound doesn’t start boosting sleep until it gets to 60 to 65 dB.

 Needless to say, don’t blast sound at the maximum volume...all night...right next to your baby’s head.
 However, loud sound for minutes (not hours) is super helpful for calming crying.
 And it’s a heck of a lot less trauma to your baby’s ears than her own crying!

 Bottom line: When your baby cries, boost the sound–for several minutes–to the level of her cries.
 After she’s been asleep for 5 or 10 minutes, reduce the sound to the level of a soft shower, around 65 dB.